 The FBI shared exclusive details of the case with AP in the hope that victims will step forward and can be offered help and counseling.
 The AP also uncovered other exclusive details of Coniglio's past and his previous encounters with the law.

-And authorities' best chance for resolving the raft of unanswered questions ended on April 20.
-Ten days after his arrest on child pornography charges, Coniglio wrote goodbye letters to his parents, tied a cord to a vent above a sink in his Savannah jail cell and hanged himself in an apparent suicide.
+Authorities' best chance for resolving the raft of unanswered questions vanished on April 20.
+Ten days after his arrest, Coniglio wrote goodbye letters to his parents, tied a cord to a vent above a sink in his jail cell and hanged himself in an apparent suicide.